 And this candid apology drew a very positive reaction from its customers.
 Here are a few reactions:

-And finally, here’s amazing clip of the flight announcement of Southwest Airlines.
+And finally, here’s the amazing clip of the flight announcement of Southwest Airlines.
 You’ll love it!

 Founded in 1852, Toronto Dominion Bank has been delivering WOW!(in its own words) service to its customers for more than 150 years now.
-FYI, you can take your dog into the branch while you do your banking transactions.
+FYI, you can take your dog to the branch while you do your banking transactions.
 The company started as Portland Savings Bank in 1852 and through a series of M&As became People’s Heritage Bank in 1983.
 This was later rechristened BankNorth after some other acquisitions.
-Meanwhile, Commerce Bank was a very customer-focussed bank and it is here that the origin of the company’s customer centric culture lies.
+Meanwhile, Commerce Bank was a very customer-focused bank and it is here that the origin of the company’s customer-centric culture lies.
 Later, TD Financial Services of Canada acquired both BankNorth and Commerce Bank and became what is now called TD Bank – America’s most convenient bank.

 - Listen from across all channels: Keeping up with the increasing number of channels of customer engagement, TD Bank has persistently listened to its customers through all the channels and has been responsive to every customer feedback.
 As Theresa McLaughlin, Global CMO of TD Bank’s Canadian banking said in an interview with Marketing Magazine, “Doing it repeatedly is what differentiates us from the rest.”

 Aren’t these some fantastic ways of expressing gratitude towards your customers?
-Are there any other such customer-centric organisations that have inspired you?
+Are there any other such customer-centric organizations that have inspired you?
 Do let us know!